 Have More Time?

-If you find yourself with some additional time on your 3 to 5-day Oregon coast itinerary, here are some favorite sites to consider visiting on both the southern and northern Oregon coastline.
+If you find yourself with some additional time, here are some favorite sites to consider visiting on both the southern and northern Oregon coastline.

 Chetco Point Park

-Nestled in the Brookings Harbor in southern Oregon is Chetco Point Park.
+Nestled in the Brookings Harbor is Chetco Point Park.
 This nine-acre beach park spans the southern Oregon and northern California coastline.
 Comb the beaches for shells and stones, look for the occasional whale, or visit St. George Reef Lighthouse.

 No matter what time of year you visit the park, you will be met with spectacular views and crashing waves.

-While technically located in Washington, Cape Disappointment is an easy destination at the beginning of your Oregon coast road trip itinerary.
+While technically located in Washington, Cape Disappointment is an easy destination at the beginning of your road trip.
 Towering seaside cliffs, camping, and a variety of maritime activities lend Cape Disappointment being a great stop if you have more time.

 Visit the Lewis & Clark Interpretive Center, explore abandoned military bunkers, and learn about local Native American tribes all while visiting the cape.
 You can stay at a local inn, yurt, or camp.

-The greatest challenge you’ll encounter when planning your 3 to 5 day Oregon coast itinerary is where to stop.
-No matter where you choose to visit on your Oregon coast road trip, you’ll find several iconic sites that will make it a trip to remember.
+The greatest challenge you’ll encounter when planning your 3 to 5-day Oregon coast road trip itinerary is where to stop.
+No matter where you choose to visit, you’ll find several iconic sites that will make it a trip to remember.